 Common Name: Yellow Gum

-Eucalyptus leucoxylon is a Evergreen Tree up to 15.00 metres tall.
+Eucalyptus leucoxylon is an evergreen tree that can grow up to 15.00 metres tall.

 It has edible and miscellaneous uses.